GuidanceOfGrace/XEdit-PACT/Readme.md

 > Is it safe to clean plugins?

 Short answer?
 Yes.
 Long answer?
 Yeeeeeeeeeeeeeeeeeeeeeeee...
-As long as you're not cleaning official game DLC plugins, it's all good.
+It's fine, though PACT will skip cleaning DLCs.

 Sometimes, a mod author will open a plugin record simply to investigate a field or property and not change anything.
 But the CK will still flag that record as edited, even if it remains identical in every way.
 These are *Identical To Master Records (ITMs)*